quacksouls/lyf/doc/hello/README.md

 # Hello, world

-This tutorial will help you to learn computer programming.
+This tutorial will help you learn computer programming.
 We will use JavaScript as the programming language and the game Bitburner as the learning environment.
 Why JavaScript?
 Why not Python?
 Or C, C++, Java, Ruby, or some other language?
 I find JavaScript to be reasonably easy to learn.
 Python is also easy to learn.
 However, I have not been able to find a programming game that encourages its players to write, say, Python or Ruby code.
 Let me know if you encounter such a game for Python or Ruby or another language.
 The game [ByteLegend](https://github.com/ByteLegend/ByteLegend) encourages its players to write Java code.
 If you prefer Java, give ByteLegend a go.